TheKevJames/web/readmes/work.rst

 Despite my best efforts to minimize them, I've somehow ended up with nearly a dozen different communication channels to manage.
-I do my best to keep up-to-date with them all, but its inevitable that some will fall through the cracks.
+I do my best to keep up-to-date with them all, but it's inevitable that some will fall through the cracks.
 For any unscheduled communication, my preference is the following:

 - face-to-face/video for **high bandwidth** communication.
 If another